linto-ai/linto-skills-optional/news/README.md

 # LinTo-Skills-Optional - News
-This entry provides information about the news skill This node is part of the project [LinTO](https://linto.ai/)
+This entry provides information about the news skill in the context of the project [LinTO](https://linto.ai/)

-It will give informations about the news of the world
+The skill gives information about world news

 ## LinTo Skills
 The following describes the possible inputs and outputs for the news skill